-Plotters are printers that use pens to create a print on the paper or other media.
+Plotters are printers that use pens to create a print on paper or other media.
 The printing output is created in vector graphics which means the dots are printed which are joined by lines and curves to produce text and images.
-The plotters are available in various designs and primarily used for printing large format prints that include architecture layouts, building plans, ship designs, CAD (computer-aided design), big canvas prints and any other engineering drawing.
+The plotters are available in various designs and are primarily used for printing large format prints that include architecture layouts, building plans, ship designs, CAD (computer-aided design), big canvas prints, and any other engineering drawing.

 Types of Plotters

 The plotters utilize pens or markers to draw graphics on an output media.
 These pens move differently according to the technology deployed by a plotter.

 In flatbed plotters, the writing pen moves in both x and y-axis directions across the surface of the paper.
 This type of plotter consists of a flat surface on which the paper is placed in a stationary position and it is the pen that moves to create drawings or images.
 The pen can be of different sizes and colors in flatbed plotters.